Mentally Interesting mugs

 If you have a

 DoublePlusGoogle Google+ account, please add me to one of your circles.
-I’ll add you to mine.
-I don’t post all that much.
+I don’t post very much stuff unrelated to Crazymeds.

 Now we’re in familiar, if head-bangingly frustrating territory.
 Sites that are already popular, like Wikipedia, Drugs.com, WebMD, RxList, are going to rate higher because they get more traffic.
 Recent graduates, and those who can remember what it was like, should recognize this as: “How can you get a job without experience, and how can you get experience without a job?”
 The answer to that is becoming